Attending your dream university starts right here at CC

 What courses can I take via the internet that will count towards the nursing degree?

 Casper College offers many courses via distance education including online courses.
-See the current college schedule for an up-to-date listing of courses offered, including those offered online.
+See the current college catalog for an up-to-date listing of courses offered, including those offered online.
 All nursing classes utilize the internet (MyCCMoodle) to augment the course’s delivery.

 What does it take to be successful in nursing?